landeaux/bingo/README.md

 provides a desired genre and three novel band names will be provided that fit in that genre.

-The application was built with [Nuxt 3].
+The application was built with Nuxt 3.
 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.